Pandemics

 - Significant strain on responding organisations

-A “pandemic” also has other consequences such as lockdowns, social distancing, increase in working and schooling from home, and taking preventative measures (such as wearing face masks) to protect yourself and others.
+Other potential consequences include isolation, lockdowns and/or reduced mixing, social distancing, remote working, and taking preventative measures (such as the use of PPE e.g. wearing face masks) to protect yourself and others.

 We can all be better prepared to